But which of his performances was best?

 Breakdown: It was an uncharacteristically quiet night for defensive stats, and a way-too-loud one for turnovers.
 But Kawhi made up for it by being absolutely lights out from the floor.
 En route to a five-point win to tie the series at two games apiece, Kawhi put up his most efficient shooting performance on seven or more three-point attempts in his playoff career.

 Check out the shot chart.
-The red smiley face in the middle is proof he’s just messing with us:
+The red smiley face in the middle is proof he was just messing with us:

 Biggest moment: The shot clock down under two seconds, one minute remaining in the game, Kawhi hit a stepback three in Joel Embiid’s face to bring the lead to four.